onap/integration/test/mocks/datafilecollector-testharness/auto-test/README.md

 The ../common/testsuite_common.sh contains all functions needed for a test suite file.

 The following is a list of the available functions in a test case file.
-Please see a defined test suite for examples.
+Please see a existing test suite for examples.

 **suite_setup**</br>
 Sets up the test suite and print out a heading.